-Update a site-specific safety plan, and obtain the necessary well installation permits from Zone 7 Water Agency.
-Tosco will obtain entry agreements for wells to be installed on private property and Alameda County property (formerly railroad right-of-way).
+Update a site-specific safety plan, and obtain the necessary well installation permit from Zone 7 Water Agency.
+Tosco will obtain right-of -way agreements for the wells to be installed on private property.
 Notify Underground Service Alert (USA) a minimum of 48 hours prior to drilling.
 A subsurface utility locator will also inspect the proposed locations for the presence of subsurface utilities.